-To compile a block, one also need its static environment.
-More precisely, one need the size of the current stack frame.
+To compile a block, one also needs its static environment.
+More precisely, one needs the size of the current stack frame.
 For this, a recursive traversal of the program is performed, starting from the entry point, following the branches, and visiting the function body of each closure, while keeping track of the size of the current stack frame.

 We can now specify the translation of a block.
+The contents of the accumulator is represented symbolically by a variable x while the contents of the current stack frame is represented by a sequence of variables σ .
 Values flow from previous blocks through the accumulator and the stack.
-We represent symbolically the contents of the accumulator at the beginning of the block as a fresh variable x, and the contents of the current stack frame as a sequence of fresh variables σ .
-The parameters of the block are then the concatenation x, σ .
-The translation of a block is specified in Figure 4 using inductive rules.
-It is defined as a predicate $x; \sigma \vdash B \rightsquigarrow C$ where the variable x and the sequence of variables σ represents symbolically the contents of the accumulator and of the current stack frame, B is the sequence of bytecode instructions to compile, and C is the resulting intermediate code.
-The idea of starting the translation of each block with fresh variables can also be found in [1] and [2], which propose algorithms to put code into SSA form.
+Hence, the parameters of a block are a concatenation x, σ where x and σ are composed of fresh variables.
+The translation of a block, specified in Figure 4 using inductive rules, then takes this pair as input.
+It is defined as a predicate x; $\sigma \vdash B \leadsto C$ where B is the sequence of bytecode instructions to compile, and C is the resulting intermediate code.
+The idea of starting the translation of each block with fresh variables can also be found in [8] and [9], which propose algorithms to put code into SSA form.
 For specifying the translation, we assume that whenever a block is implicitly terminated in the actual bytecode, a BRANCH instruction has been added to its tail, pointing to the immediately following block.
 The actual implementation compares the current location in the bytecode to the end of the block and generates a branch instruction when the limit is reached.

 We present the translation of the most interesting instructions.
 No code is produced when translating a stack access ACCO.
 One just records that afterwards the value of the accumulator is the top element of the stack.
-The BRANCH 1 instruction is compiled to a branch instruction.
-The target block of the branch is at location 1.
+The BRANCH $\,k$ instruction is compiled to a branch instruction.
+The target block of the branch is at location $\,k$.
 The block arguments are the concatenation of the contents of the accumulator and of the stack.
 The APPLY1 instruction is compiled to the call of the function contained in the accumulator applied to a single parameter at the top of the stack.
 The results of the call is stored in a fresh variable z.
 Afterwards, the top element of the stack is discarded and the accumulator contains the value returned by the function.
 The CLOSURE instruction is compiled to a function closure allocation.
 We show here only the translation when the function has no free variable (when its environment is empty).
 The closure parameters are a sequence of fresh variables σ' .
-Their number is given by the arity of the function, which can be obtained from the location of its body 1.
+Their number is given by the arity of the function, which can be obtained from the location of its body k.
 The arguments are expected on the stack.
 The contents of the accumulator is unknown at the beginning of a function body and will not be used.
-Hence, a dummy variable z_0 is used to symbolize this contents.
+Hence, a dummy variable \diamond is used to symbolize this contents.
 The closure is stored in a fresh variable y.
 Afterwards, the accumulator contains the closure.
-The RETURN instruction is compiled to a corresponding return instruc-
+The RETURN instruction is compiled to a corresponding return instruction.
+The number n of stack items to be discarded is not useful after translation.
+The returned value x is in the accumulator.